 When a tree falls in the forest and no one is there, does it make a sound?
 I remember when I first heard this question.
 I was taking Philosophy as one of my elective classes.
 The argument was, if no one was there to hear and perceive it, was a sound made?
 Today, I happen to be contemplating it yet once again.
 As a therapist, I now see a different perspective.
 I am not concerned whether a sound was made or not, but rather, was it validated and acknowledged when it fell.

-As I practice in the counseling field, I am constantly brought back to the understanding that acknowledgement is a very powerful tool.
+As I practice in the counseling field, I am constantly brought back to the understanding that acknowledgment is a very powerful tool.
 It says: “I am aware of you.
 I acknowledge your presence.
 I see you as you are and it’s okay.
 You are okay.”
 There is no judgment.
-Acknowledgement not only strengthens a relationship but also allows the other person to be herself or himself without fear of repercussion…in anyway.
+Acknowledgment not only strengthens a relationship but also allows the other person to be herself or himself without fear of repercussion…in any way.
 It is the foundation of honesty and trust.